ozekik/awesome-ontology/README.md

 ## Ontology Editors

+* [Eddy](https://github.com/obdasystems/eddy) - A graphical editor for the specification and visualization of ontologies in [Graphol](https://github.com/obdasystems/eddy#about-graphol) format.
 * [Fluent Editor](https://www.cognitum.eu/Semantics/FluentEditor/) - An award winning comprehensive tool for editing and manipulating complex ontologies that uses Controlled Natural Language.
 * [OntoME](https://ontome.net/) - Designed for any object-oriented structured data model to build, manage and align your ontology, or to simply browse through the existing ontologies. ([GitHub](https://github.com/Semantic-Data-for-Humanities/OntoME) for issues)
 * [OntoStudio](https://www.semafora-systems.com/ontobroker-and-ontostudio-x) (formerly OntoEdit) - A most widespread commercial modeling environment for creating and maintaining ontologies.
 * [OWLGrEd](http://owlgred.lumii.lv/) - A UML Style Graphical Editor for OWL.
 * [Protégé](https://protege.stanford.edu/) - A free, open-source ontology editor and framework for building intelligent systems.
-* [TopBraid Composer](https://www.topquadrant.com/tools/modeling-topbraid-composer-standard-edition/) Series - A powerful Integrated Development Environment (IDE) for implementing Knowledge Graph/Linked Data services by TopQuadrant, Inc.
 * [Vitro](https://github.com/vivo-project/Vitro) - A general-purpose web-based ontology and instance editor with customizable public browsing.
 * [VocBench](http://vocbench.uniroma2.it/) and [Semantic Turkey](http://semanticturkey.uniroma2.it/) - VocBench is a web-based, multilingual, collaborative development platform for managing OWL ontologies, SKOS(/XL) thesauri, Ontolex-lemon lexicons and generic RDF datasets.
 Its backend, Semantic Turkey is a RDF service platform for Knowledge Management and Acquisition.